Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 ```

 That is annoying.
 The compiler can't deduce that there are exactly two cases here to consider -- and rightly so,
- there is nothing preventing someone in a third-party code base using our code as a library, or future maintiners
+ there is nothing preventing someone in a third-party code base using our code as a library, or future maintainers
  from additionally sub-classing `BinaryTree`, so Kotlin forces us to explicitly account for that in our code.

 This is where the sealed modifier comes in.
 If we replace `open class BinaryTree<A>` with `sealed class BinaryTree<A>`,